 Using this research on highly-effective teachers, TEP teachers must demonstrate their qualifications in 4 major areas:

 TEP re-imagines the life of a teacher by focusing on one essential principle: Students are best served by teachers who make their own continued growth a central priority.
-This principle naturally leads to a major restructuring of a teacher’s working life: TEP redefines the teacher’s work-day, work-year, and career arc to provide ample time, space, and support for teachers to prioritize and maximize their own growth.
+This principle naturally leads to a major restructuring of a teacher’s working life, where TEP redefines:

 TEP has created a sustainable model that attracts, retains, and develops highly qualified individuals to teach in schools that serve low-income communities.
-These teachers are valued in a way that matches the redefined expectations set for them: a $125,000 annual salary and the opportunity to earn a significant annual bonus (for middle school teachers) based on school-wide performance.
+These teachers are valued in a way that matches the redefined expectations set for them: a $140,000 annual salary and the opportunity to earn a significant annual bonus based on school-wide performance.

 The school’s name – The Equity Project – emerges from the dual meaning of the word equity.